Intro

 Payment options

-You can make one lump sum for the lowest overall cost.
-Or spread payments out over 5 years, 10 years, or even until age 100 for lower annual costs but a higher total cost.
+- Or spread payments out over 5 years, 10 years, or even until age 100 for lower annual costs but a higher total cost.

 Purchase considerations